asaikali/docker-compose-postgres/README.md

 For security reasons pgAdmin will ignore any password files that are not locked down with unix permissions of 600.
 Therefore, the next command we execute is `chmod 600 /tmp/pgpassfile`

-With the password file written and with the correct unix permission we lanuch pgAdmin container entry point by calling `/entrypoint.sh` which on startup will find password file and server connections that point to the postgres we launched in docker.
+With the password file written with the correct unix permission we lanuch the pgAdmin container entry point by calling `/entrypoint.sh` which on startup will find password file and server connections that point to the postgres we launched in docker.
 The net result is that you can just click around the pgAdmin UI, and you will not have to set up any connections or passwords.